 Landscape photography is fraught with variables.
 While the photographer does everything possible to increase the odds of walking away with a successful image - he or she is still at the mercy of conditions.

-A few days ago, the sky here in Southeastern Idaho was fantastic.
+A few days ago, the sky here in Eastern Idaho was fantastic.
 It was filled with cumulus clouds in all directions as far as the eye could see, with the added dimension of rain moving in and out.

 I decided to hit the road and try to make a photo.
 But.....where to go?

 Spring has come early this year, so most of the snow is gone.
 It's still too early for any of the landscape to have greened up, though - so things look rather "blah."
 There is a marshy wildlife refuge about 45 minutes from my home which I thought might have some potential, so I headed in that direction.
 Upon arrival, though, I discovered very low water levels and therefore not much in the way of interesting compositions.

 I wasn't willing to give up.
 The sky looked too interesting.
 Where to head next?